burk-manu/ZetaOne/docs/user_manual.md

 ## Tips & Notes
-- **Unlock Advanced Features**: Click the Lock/Menu icon to access additional tools, such as statistical functions or equation solvers.
+- **Unlock Advanced Features**: Enter the secret code and press Enter.
+Confirm the activation in the message box.
+The lock button icon should then change from '🔒' to '☰'.
+Pressing this button will open an additional panel with some advanced features.
+Feel free to try them out.
 - **Clipboard Integration**: Use Copy and Paste to transfer values seamlessly between ZetaOne and other applications.
 - **Error Correction**: Use ⌫ to remove only the last character, avoiding the need to re-enter entire expressions.
 - **Sign Toggle**: Use ± to switch between positive and negative values quickly.